happycodinguk/telegram-system-monitor/README.txt

 - CPU and Memory Alerts
 - CSF LFD Firewall alerts
 - SSH Login alerts (NOT WORKING ON CENTOS YET)
+  If you have CSF firewall installed this option isnt needed as CSF/LFD gives SSH login alerts and much more!
 -------------------------------

 - You will choose an install location for the scripts (default options available).